sgladkoff/goldpan/docs/rigora.md

 ![rigor_spell](rigor_spell.png)

-You can enable one of the following options:
+You can enable one of the following options for the **System spell checker** item:

 - **Always use for supported languages** (default option): **Rigora** will first check if your system has any support for spell checking in the required language, and will use **Windows** spell checking if it is available.
 Otherwise, Rigora will look for other options (Hunspell dictionaries with an enabled **Use for spelling** option);